ohanhi/elm-native-ui/README.md

 We will then use [elm_self_publish](https://github.com/NoRedInk/elm-ops-tooling#elm_self_publish) to publish the Elm packages into our project.

+Assuming we're in the parent directory where `core` and `elm-native-ui` reside, and that `elm_self_publish.py` is in that same directory:

 ```bash
 $ python elm_self_publish.py ./core ./MyAppName
 $ python elm_self_publish.py ./elm-native-ui ./MyAppName